homieiot/convention/convention.md

 There are 6 different states:

 * **`init`**: this is the state the device is in when it is connected to the MQTT broker, but has not yet sent all Homie messages and is not yet ready to operate.
-This state is optional, and may be sent if the device takes a long time to initialize, but wishes to announce to consumers that it is coming online.
+This state is optional and may be sent if the device takes a long time to initialize, but wishes to announce to consumers that it is coming online.
 A device may fall back into this state to do some reconfiguration.
-* **`ready`**: this is the state the device is in when it is connected to the MQTT broker and has sent all Homie messages for describing the device attributes, nodes, properties and their values.
+* **`ready`**: this is the state the device is in when it is connected to the MQTT broker and has sent all Homie messages describing the device attributes, nodes, properties, and their values.
 The device has subscribed to all appropriate `/set` topics and is ready to receive messages.
 * **`disconnected`**: this is the state the device is in when it is cleanly disconnected from the MQTT broker.
 You must send this message before cleanly disconnecting.
 * **`sleeping`**: this is the state the device is in when the device is sleeping.
 You have to send this message before sleeping.
 * **`lost`**: this is the state the device is in when the device has been "badly" disconnected. **Important**: If a root-device `$state` is `"lost"` then the state of **every child device in its tree** is also `"lost"`.
-You must define this message as last will (LWT) for root devices.
+You must define this message as the last will (LWT) for root devices.
-* **`alert`**: this is the state the device is when connected to the MQTT broker, but something wrong is happening.
+* **`alert`**: this is the state the device is in when connected to the MQTT broker, but something wrong is happening.
 E.g. a sensor is not providing data and needs human intervention.
 You have to send this message when something is wrong.

 ### Nodes

 * `homie` / `5` / `device ID` / **`node ID`**: this is the base topic of a node.
-Each node must have a unique node ID on a per-device basis which adhere to the [ID format](#topic-ids).
+Each node must have a unique node ID on a per-device basis which adheres to the [ID format](#topic-ids).

 #### Node Attributes